catchorg/Catch2/docs/migrate-v2-to-v3.md

 However, we recommend doing 2, and taking extra time to migrate to v3 properly.
 This lets you reap the benefits of significantly improved compilation times in the v3 version.
-The basic steps to do se are:
+The basic steps to do so are:

 1. Change your CMakeLists.txt to link against `Catch2WithMain` target if you use Catch2's default main.
 (If you do not, keep linking against